CristianAC16/ElectricCarCable.RetractableSystem/README.md

 <h1> Electric Car Cable Retractable System </h1>

 <h2>Short Description</h2>
 Electric vehicles face infrastructure and vandalism challenges, with rising copper theft at charging stations.
 This project aims to create a cost-effective, theft-resistant EV charging station design to support growing demand and ensure reliability in public spaces.
+Further improvement of the design shown below would have been to reduce the weight ideally by half.
 <br />
 <br />